 Q:How do you MIXX pieces from different eras in YOUR home decor ?

 A: I bought one of my great, great uncle’s oil paintings last year in Broadway, England.
 His name was Francis Davis Millet and he died on the Titanic.
 A classic portrait, framed in its original gilt barn wood, it sits opposite a modern, abstract piece I shot of Malibu, sleekly framed in a plexi-box.
 They work together as classic anchors.

 Q: Why does a MIXX matter?

 A: Too much of a good thing isn’t a good thing and doesn’t allow for self expression.
 Having a “set” of furniture rather than an inspired, varied collection can be a bit boring.
 Mixing things up makes it yours and no one else’s.
 It takes a bit of daring but how can you go wrong if you really love it?

-Q: If we asked you pick any piece from MixxCentury, what would it be?
+Q: If we asked you to pick one item from MixxCentury to have and to hold in your home what would it be?

 A: Definitely the Hotel Silver Coffeepot, ca. 1930 - I’d love to serve my future dinner guests coffee from this wonderful vintage coffee pot!

 A: My father was from Guatemala and I love visiting the colonial town of Antigua in particular.
 They call the local people “walking rainbows” because of their brilliantly woven textiles used for clothing and for the home.
 I love incorporating my collection of colorful Guatemalan napkins into my dinner parties and barbeques.
 It’s fun to have a red and white checked tablecloth topped with hot pink Latin-style serviettes.
 I like to serve a Pimms Cup with a cocktail napkin from Antigua, the famous Quetzal bird woven across its middle.